-

 3 to 6 months: Interrogatives have lesser weight in comparison to inquiries.

-- 6 to 12 months: Credit inquiries affect decrease in monthly until they are completely eliminated in a year.
+- 6 to 12 months: Credit inquiries affect the decrease in monthly until they are eliminated in a year.

-Although, hard inquiries are eliminated from credit reports after 24 months, it mainly influences credit scores for the first twelve months.
+Although hard inquiries are eliminated from credit reports after 24 months, they mainly influence credit scores for the first twelve months.
 As time goes on, inquiries contribute less to your credit scores than many people think.

-For instance, if you got a score of 780 and you applied for an auto loan, your score could have reduced to 775.
-However, within 6-12 months, as the inquiries impact reduces, your score should return to 780.
+For instance, if you got a score of 780 and you applied for an auto loan, your score could have been reduced to 775.
+However, within 6-12 months, as the inquiry impact reduces, your score should return to 780.

 Inquiries When Rate Shopping